onepiecefreak3/XtractQuery/FormatSpecification.md

-# XQ32/XSEQ Format Specification
+# XQ32/XSEQ/GSS1 Format Specification

 ## Introduction

-XQ32 (and in extension XSEQ) is a script format used in 3DS Level5 games to script any sort of flow or high level behaviour.
+XQ32, XSEQ, and GSS1 are script formats used in NDS and 3DS Level5 games to script any sort of flow or high level behaviour.
 It is used to describe menu construction and behaviour, as well as environment management, and other similar tasks.
 The main motivation for this script format seems to be to elevate as much logic as possible out of the compiled executable of the game.
 It may have been helpful in debugging and hot switching behaviour in development.